gpaumier/gp2/src/pages/home.rst

       Seeking multiple perspectives to `get more hands onto that elephant <https://en.wikipedia.org/wiki/Blind_men_and_an_elephant>`__. (`Townspeople, Who have Never Seen an Elephant, Examine its Appearance in the Dark <https://commons.wikimedia.org/wiki/File:Jalal_al-Din_Rumi,_Maulana_-_Townspeople,_Who_have_Never_Seen_an_Elephant,_Examine_its_Appearance_in_the_Dark_-_Walters_W626117B_-_Full_Page.jpg>`__)

-I have a talent for bringing clarity to complex problems, and I have learned to be comfortable with ambiguity.
+I have learned to be comfortable with ambiguity.
 I move easily between the system view and the details, between the past that has shaped where we are today and the future we may still mold.
 I particularly enjoy imagining different futures as a way to manage the unexpected and to make difficult choices.

 I love to understand how systems work, recognize patterns, experiment, document, and distill knowledge from observational evidence.
 I strive to frame the issues I work on by situating the problem in its broader landscape, as a way to increase the quality of information available for decision-making.